Samettarim/php-auto-autoloader/README.md

 </div>

-The autoloader finds everything yourself you do not have to do anything except write your class and instanzieren and use.
+The autoloader finds everything yourself you do not have to do anything except write your class and instance and use.

 Method | Namespace (Instance) | Path | Load Time
 ------------ | ------------ | ------------- | -------------